OllieJones/index-wp-mysql-for-speed/readme.txt

 == Changelog ==

+= 1.4.16 =
+(no changes to keys)
+WordPress 6.5 compatibility.
+Miscellaneous bug fixes
+Support WordPress versions back to 4.2 (At MDDHosting's request).
+Avoid attempting to upgrade from storage engines except MyISAM and Aria.

 = 1.4.15 =
 (no changes to keys)
 Add a Database Health section to the About tab showing some performance metrics.